-- HTTPS connection protects the user’s personal data, increases his security on the network.
-This protective measures increases customers loyalty and trust to the website information.
+- HTTPS connection protects the user’s personal data, increasing his security on the network.
+This protection has a positive impact on customer loyalty and fosters trust.

-- From May 25, 2018, the EU General Data Protection Regulation came into force.
-It regulates the collection and processing of European Union’s users data.
+- In May 2018, the EU General Data Protection Regulation came into force.
+It regulates the collection and processing of user data within the European Union.
 One of the basic principles of the regulation is the confidentiality and integrity of user data sent to a website.
-This means that a web resource that provides services to EU citizens must make due efforts to comply with enhanced security measures.
-In particular, such websites should use a secure data connection.
+This means that a website that provides services to EU citizens must comply with enhanced security measures.
+In particular, websites have to use a secure data connection.

-- Since 2014, the presence or absence of the HTTPS protocol has become one of the Google ranking factors.
-Today the overwhelming number of websites in the Google TOP-5 for different categories of requests use HTTPS certificate.
+- Since 2014, the HTTPS protocol has become one of the factors in Google ranking.
+Today, an overwhelming percentage of websites in the Google TOP-5 for most requests use an HTTPS certificate.

-- Some technical features are not available for HTTP sites.
-For example, browsers support push technology only for websites with an SSL certificate.
-Under basic settings, unprotected resources can’t use push notifications.
+- Some technical features are not available for HTTP websites.
+For example, web push technology is only supported for websites with an SSL certificate.

-Therefore, efforts to move from an unprotected connection to greater security prevent theft of users personal data, improve SEO indicators, protect against violation of legal regulations, give advantages in the presentation of the product, and expand technical capabilities.
+Therefore, efforts to move from an unprotected connection to a protected one will prevent theft of personal data, improve SEO indicators, protect against legal violations, give advantages in the presentations of products, and expand technical capabilities.

 The Advantages and Disadvantages of HTTPS

-- Improving the website security.
-The advanced protocol doesn’t protect against all hazards and hacker attacks, but provides basic protection against data theft due to their transmission in encrypted form.
+- Improving website security.
+The advanced protocol doesn’t protect against all hazards and hacker attacks but provides basic protection against data theft due to encrypted transmissions.

-- Increase the chances of successful promotion in search engines.
+- Better chances of a successful promotion in search engines.
 Google prefers websites with a secure connection, and this trend is more pronounced every year.
 There are no reasons to lose competitiveness.

-- Protection of mobile user data.
-This factor is especially relevant today due to the rapid growth of mobile traffic and transactions via smartphones.
+- Protection of data from mobile devices.
+This factor is especially relevant today due to the rapid increase in the use of mobile devices for internet access.

 - A secure connection requires the purchase of an SSL certificate.
-Today, there are certificates of different levels depending on the organization needs and status.
+Today, there are different levels of certificates, which are chosen by an organization, depending on their needs and status.

-- The server needs additional time to process the encrypted information, so sometimes it may slightly affect the website speed.
+- Servers need additional time to process the encrypted information, so it may have a slight effect on website performance.

 How to switch to HTTPS?

-Before switching to HTTPS, the preparatory procedures need to be done, Transition implies a change of the website address (URL).
-Accordingly, it’s necessary to change the internal links addresses on the website from absolute (for example, http://site.com/articles) to relative (//site.com/articles).
-If the content of your web resource (internal links, pictures) is opened and displayed correctly, you can start buying an SSL certificate.
+Before switching to HTTPS, there are some preparatory procedures that need to be performed.
+Transition implies a change of the website address (URL).
+Accordingly, it’s necessary to change internal link addresses on the website from absolute (for example, http://site.com/articles) to relative (//site.com/articles).
+If the content of your website (internal links, pictures) can be opened and displayed correctly, you can purchase an SSL certificate.

-The choice of certificate depends on two things:
+The choice of a certificate depends on two things:

-For small businesses without payment function, DV SSL is suitable.
-These is the simplest certificate.
-You need no documents to activate it, only domain ownership is checked.
-This certificate is sufficient if users enter their name and email on the website.
+DV is the simplest certificate.
+No documents are needed to activate it; only domain ownership is checked.
+It is suitable for websites that do not have a payment function.
+This certificate is sufficient if users might enter only their name and email address on the website.

-If there are many website subdomains, it is better to buy the Wildcard certificate.
-It protects all the first level subdomains (blog.domain.com or mail.domain.com).
-To protect multiple domains at once, you can purchase a Multi-Domain SSL certificate.
-Often it’s more profitable than buying one certificate for each domain.
+If a website has many subdomains, it is better to get a Wildcard certificate.
+It protects all of the first level subdomains (blog.domain.com or mail.domain.com).
+If you have multiple domains to protect, you can purchase a Multi-Domain SSL certificate.
+It is typically more cost-effective than purchasing a certificate for each domain.

 Who provides SSL?
 What is the difference between companies?